 The criteria for the award include: dedication, innovation, enthusiasm and inspiration in making a difference, both to bats and to people, helping make BCT's vision become a reality.

-The full details of the nominations for Donna and Graham, along with that of the other nominees can be read in the nominations document.
+The full details of the nominations for Steve and Fiona, along with that of the other nominees can be read in the nominations document.